For urgent consular assistance call

 Ongoing unrest restricts our capacity to give consular help to Australians who are in Libya.

-Attacks on foreign interests have increased, including:
+Attacks on foreign interests have also occurred, including:

 Terrorism is a threat worldwide.